top of page

 Who Are We?

-Elizabeth House has around 200 members.
-It is run on a daily basis by 3 paid staff - our general manager is Dawn Seeney, our kitchen manager and chef is Tina Trice, and our finance administrator is Helen Kirkaldie.
-They are supported by around 40 volunteers who help in various ways: on a daily basis - some drive members to and from Elizabeth House, some help with preparing for lunch, some help with serving tea, coffee, biscuits - all of which give opportunities to get to know members; on an ad hoc basis - volunteers can join members and staff with outings to places of interest.
+We are a well established charity that was set up in 1981.
+There are 200 members.
+It is run on a daily basis by 3 paid staff - our general manager is Dawn Seeney, our cook is Tina Trice, and our bookkeeper/administrator is Liz Haslehurst.
+They are supported by around 60 volunteers who help in various ways: on a daily basis - some drive members to and from Elizabeth House, some help with preparing for lunch, some help with serving tea, coffee, biscuits.

 The charity is overseen by a board of 8 Trustees.
-Currently six of them live in the Cookhams (and have done so for a very long time!) and two are in Marlow.
+All of them live in the Cookhams (and have done so for a very long time!).
 They are able to draw on a diverse range of experience from their personal and professional lives to ensure the successful running of the charity.

 The Trustees are: